meiqing-wang/Cow-TrackingbyClassification/README.md

 ## Test
 ### Run the tracking model
-To run the tracking model on a custom video, use the script `inference_lap.py`.
+To run the tracking model on a video, use the script `inference_lap.py`.
 ```sh
 python inference_lap.py \
   --video_input=input_video.mp4 \    # input video